Nimannd/experiments-pwaqrcodescanner/README.md

 - Local buffer size limit: 500 codes (adjust in `App.tsx`).
 - Average duration excludes scans with missing duration metadata.
 - No debounce; `maxScansPerSecond` set to 10 (tunable in `Scanner.tsx`).
-- Batch upload: user-triggered button sends all currently stored unique codes via `/api/scan-batch` then clears local list.
+- Clear button: removes all locally stored unique codes (no upload—static build has no backend).

 ## Planned / Possible Improvements
 - Toggle to allow duplicates with per-code scan count.